 This concept was recognized by the jury of the Sächs.
 Landeswettbewerb Ländliches Bauen 2011 (competition for rural architecture), which distinguished the farm house and the garden.

-The farmstead is surrounded by the garden, a small paddock, an orchard that is tended and a second orchard, that has overgrown.
-The courtyard or the overgrown area invite you to spend time outdoor, rest and enjoy the tranquility, or have the children playing with the swing, the slide, the willow-house or the bird swing.
+The farmstead is surrounded by the garden, a small paddock, an orchard that is tended.
+The courtyard invite you to spend time outdoor, rest and enjoy the tranquility, or have the children playing with the swing, the sand or the slide.

 The garden is enthroned over the hamlet on a high retaining wall.
 The main part consists of four beds with low hedges of box.
 Herbs, vegetables, salad and strawberries are growing there.
 Berry bushes and perennials are planted along the fence.
 This gives the garden a unique colourful look for each season.